 October 31, 2020//

 Providence sought not only to create a standalone Crisis Stabilization Unit designed to handle these patients, they located it adjacent to an existing inpatient Chemical Dependency Unit.
-That way, instead of simply stabilizing patients, they could help these patients go through short-term rehab.
+That way, instead of simply stabilizing patients, they could help them go through short-term rehab.
 Both units have access to an enclosed courtyard designed for respite.
-In addition, the hospital also provided mental health and substance abuse services and resource support in a building across the street from the planned mini-campus.
+In addition, the hospital also provides mental health and substance abuse services and resource support in a building across the street from the planned mini-campus.

 The existing Chemical Dependency Unit was upgraded to reflect the increased quality of care approach and destigmatization of substance abuse treatment.
 Focusing on color and vibrancy of the atmosphere, the team balanced a warm, residential look within the clinical space to ensure patients experience comfort in a safe environment in which they will receive the treatment they need.

-This approach of treating mental health emergencies on a separate track from other health emergencies have managed to create better outcomes for those patients, as well as reducing the load on the ER.
-So much so that was the subject of a CNN feature: https://www.cnn.com/2019/03/21/health/psychiatric-ers-mental-health-partner/index.html
+This approach of treating mental health emergencies on a separate track from other health emergencies has managed to create better outcomes for those patients, as well as reducing the load on the ER – so much so that was the subject of a CNN feature.

 As a sign that this may become a trend, our Sacramento office completed a similar Crisis Stabilization Unit for Dignity Health in San Juan, California.

 The need for greater understanding of how to manage people in metal health crises has never been greater.
 Recent stories have unfolded across the country of tragic outcomes involving people in mental health crises, and substance abuse continues to be an epidemic.
-It takes innovative ideas, and different ways to looking at treating people, not simply diseases for us to be able to make our communities healthier.
+It takes innovative ideas, and different ways to look at treating people – not simply diseases – for us to be able to make our communities healthier.